isabella232/dde-handsonlab/README.md

 > If there was a problem, please notify an instructor!

-Open your IDE (Visual Studio Code is installed on all lab machines) and start working through the labs
+Open your IDE (Visual Studio Code is installed on all lab machines) and start working. through the labs

 Enjoy!